p-wegner/coding-aider/README.md

 ## Important Note

+To utilize this plugin, you

+- must have a functional Aider installation
+- or be able to run docker containers
-To utilize this plugin, you must have a functional Aider installation along with access to API keys for the LLM Providers you intend to use.
-Alternatively, you can run a local LLM inference server, such as Ollama, to connect to Aider.
+  Additionally API keys for the LLM Providers you intend to use are required.

 ## Key Features